-- April 2024.
+- Our intention is to have a functioning Group in place by 1st April 2024.

 - As with any major change programme, the transition is being underpinned by a detailed plan.

 - Key deliverables and milestones are linked to key workstreams and priorities including:

 - Service delivery priorities for integration (taking the learning from a small number of exemplars to develop approaches)

 - Governance and legal

 - People and workforce

 - Culture change and OD

 - Stakeholder communication and engagement

 - Finance

 - Data and digital

 - Strategy and Planning

-- slides.
+- Some of these areas are explore in more detail in the next slides.